 Sword Fern Decline at Seward Park

 Seward Park is celebrated by Seattleites for its lush forest dominated by native plant species like sword fern.
-Unfortunately, large numbers of sword ferns have died and are in declining health.
-The decline was first noticed in the autumn of 2013 in Seward Park at what we now refer to as Ground Zero.
-By July of 2014, the stand of dense sword ferns on about a quarter acre of gently sloping land on the south side of the Hatchery Trail was more than 90% dead, leaving bare ground.
-In subsequent years, the decline has spread, doubling in size each year, as can be seen on the map below.
+In autumn of 2013, park visitors noticed sword ferns dying on the south side of the Hatchery Trail.
+By July of 2014, the stand of dense sword ferns (about a 1/4 acre in size) was more than 90% dead, leaving bare ground.
+In subsequent years, the decline has spread substantially through the park.

-Sword fern are now dead across a 15-acre area, about 10% of the old-growth forest in the park, and in isolated patches on Bailey peninsula, home to Seward Park.
+Sword ferns are now dead in a 15-acre area (about 10% of the old-growth forest in the park) and in isolated patches across Bailey Peninsula.
 Unfortunately, other sites with declining fern populations have been identified in Western Washington and British Columbia.